1893 Sea Islands hurricane

-The 1893 Sea Islands hurricane was a deadly major hurricane that struck the Sea Islands which was near Savannah, Georgia on August 27, 1893.
-It was the 7th deadliest hurricane in the United States history, and was one of the three deadly hurricanes during the 1893 Atlantic hurricane season; the storm killed an estimated 1,000–2,000 people, mostly from storm surge.
-This is also the storm that made United States Life-Saving Service Keeper Dunbar Davis famous, by rescuing 4 ships.
+The 1893 Sea Islands hurricane was a deadly major hurricane that struck the Sea Islands near Savannah, Georgia on August 27, 1893.
+It was the 7th deadliest hurricane in United States history, and was one of three deadly hurricanes during the 1893 Atlantic hurricane season; the storm killed an estimated 1,000–2,000 people, mostly from storm surge.
+One long-term consequence of the hurricane was the strengthening of Jim Crow laws that enforced racial segregation in the southern United States.

+United States Life-Saving Service Keeper Dunbar Davis became known nationwide for rescuing four ships in the storm.

 Meteorological history

 Modern analysis of historical records has allowed the history of this storm to be pieced together, although the analysis is only an estimate since few accurate meteorological records were taken.

 On August 15, 1893, a tropical storm formed east of Cape Verde.
 It likely passed directly through the islands on the 16th, leaving their vicinity during the evening of the 17th.
 It became a hurricane on the 19th, while crossing the Atlantic between the Cape Verde Islands and the Lesser Antilles.
 The hurricane continued to strengthen, attaining Category 3 status on August 22 while located northeast of the Lesser Antilles.
 By the evening of the 25th, the storm was approaching the Bahamas.
 During the approach it began to deviate from its westerly course and arc west-northwest.
 It is believed that the first effects of the storm were beginning to be felt in the Sea Islands area, with the winds steadily increasing during the night of the 25th.

 Some of the inhabitants anticipated the storm and left the islands as quickly as possible.
-The conditions soon rapidly deteriorated on the island and the hurricane passed over sometime on the 26th.
+The conditions rapidly deteriorated on the island and the hurricane passed over sometime on the 26th.
 By now the hurricane was turning more and more towards the north.
 It moved parallel to the coast for about one hundred miles before making landfall.

 Landfall occurred near Savannah, Georgia, on August 27.
 Reports from the time say that wind during landfall was around 120 mph, making it a category 3 storm.
 Pressure in Savannah was measured at 960 mbar; modern estimates put the pressure around 954 mbar at landfall, and possibly as low as 931 mbar out at sea.
 This would have made the hurricane most likely stronger than a Category 3 storm on the Saffir–Simpson Hurricane Scale.
 The hurricane passed north over South Carolina on August 28 and moved up the U.S. East Coast before becoming extratropical over Atlantic Canada.
 The storm likely intensified to a Category 4, or 5, but there are no reports of this occurring.